 Remember when eating to be more mindful of the quality of your food.
 Think to yourself, How close is it to a whole food?

-The bottom line is to slowly start incorporating more of the foods you should eat daily and slowly reduce the ones to eliminate.
-This will help ease you into better healthy habits and able to make it a part of your daily routine.
+The bottom line is to slowly start incorporating more foods you should eat daily and slowly reduce the ones to eliminate.
+This will help ease you into better health habits and make it a part of your daily routine.